DreymaR/BigBagKbdTrixPKL/Layouts/Graphite/README.md

 - [**W**ide][ErgAWi] ergo mods (moving right-hand keys one position to the right) usually place the two bracket keys in the middle.
 - For a Wide modded Graphite variant, some special remaps from standard key positions are necessary.
-- The layout already moves its bracket keys to the top row, putting SC(;) and PL(=) in their places.
+- The base Graphite layout already moves its bracket keys to the top row, putting SC(;) and PL(=) in their places.
 <br>

 - [**S**ym(bol)][ErgSym] mods usually prioritize the common <kbd>'</kbd> (Apostrophe/Quote) and <kbd>-</kbd> (Hyphen/Underscore) keys.